wendellpiez/XMLjellysandwich/README.md

 Optionally, produce a normalized standalone XML file to share as source data.

+Note that the demonstrations show different kinds of source data.
+The Balisage examples are in a flavor of Docbook.
+The JATSCon example uses JATS.
+The Irish Airman example uses a bespoke homemade XML just for this little project.
+Other examples have their own markup formats including BITS (JATS for books) and TEI.

 ### Give it a run

+Point your browser to your host file on the web site.

 If all resources are copied to a web site and links configured in the host file, are resolving correctly, SaxonJS should do the rest.
-Point your browser to your host file on the web site.
 This works on a local host or on the open web.
-After a client has a copy of the Javascript processor, it doesn't need a second.
+After a client has a copy of the Javascript processor, it doesn't need a second copy (i.e. the library can be cached).
 Transformation time, of course, depends on your XML and what the XSLT is being asked to do with it.

+Of particular interest to developers is not only that this is end-to-end XML pipelining in the client, but also how the user interface in the displayed page (HTML/SVG) are now programmable with XSLT.

 ## XML Jelly Sandwich Components